jliagouris/UCDS/syllabus.md

 Ultimately, students are responsible for their own learning and, thus, for keeping up with the material.

 ## Grading Scheme
-The course consists of lectures, exercises, and a final take-home exam.
+The course consists of lectures, quizzes, and hands-on assignments.
 Your final grade will be determined as follows:
 - **3 in-class quizzes (15%)**:
-  - Each 15-min quiz contributes 5% to the final grade.
+  - Each 20-min quiz contributes 5% to the final grade.
-- **4 hands-on assignments (70%)**:
+- **4 hands-on assignments (85%)**:
   - Assignment #1 contributes 15%.
   - Assignment #2 contributes 20%.
-  - Assignment #3 contributes 15%.
+  - Assignment #3 contributes 20%.
-  - Assignment #4 contributes 20%.
+  - Assignment #4 contributes 30%.
   - To be considered complete, code deliverables must be accompanied by sufficient documentation.
-- **Final exam (15%)**:
-  - Take-home exam over a 24-hour period with open-ended questions.

 Students will have the option to do either the 4th assignment or a final project.
 You will have to propose your own idea for the final project and get the instructor's approval. **Project proposals must be submitted by October 16th**.
 In case you choose to do a final project, your grade will be determined as follows:
 - **3 in-class quizzes (15%)**:
-  - Each 15-min quiz contributes 5% to the final grade.
+  - Each 20-min quiz contributes 5% to the final grade.
 - **3 hands-on assignments (40%)**:
   - Assignment #1 contributes 10%.
   - Assignment #2 contributes 20%.
   - Assignment #3 contributes 10%.
   - To be considered complete, code deliverables must be accompanied by sufficient documentation.
-- **Final exam (10%)**:
-  - Take-home exam over a 24-hour period with open-ended questions.
-- **Final project (35%)**:
+- **Final project (45%)**:
   - To be considered complete, project deliverables must be accompanied by a report (max 10 pages).

 ## Late Submission
-Assignments and final exam solutions will be submitted via Gradescope.
+Assignments solutions and final projects will be submitted via Gradescope.
 Students who submit assignments late will only be eligible for up to **50% of the original score**.

 ## Prerequisites